Notre Dame announces 21-player class that includes 8 linemen

 “Offensive line and defensive line (were) really the immediate focus,” Kelly said.
 “We were looking for length and athleticism on defense, and then, from an offensive standpoint, continue to build speed on the perimeter.”

-The class, ranked in the top 15 in the 247 Sports composite rankings, includes four offensive linemen, four defensive linemen, four linebackers, four defensive backs, two wide receivers and one quarterback, running back and punter.
+The class is ranked in the top 15 in the 247 Sports composite rankings.

 Among the top prospects are defensive tackle Jacob Lacey (6-2, 285), defensive end NaNa Osafo-Mensah (6-4, 231), inside linebacker Osita Ekwonu (6-2, 220), offensive tackle Quinn Carroll (6-6, 295), offensive guard-center Zeke Correll (6-4, 285), Kendall Abdur-Rahman (6-1, 180) and quarterback Brendon Clark (6-2, 217).
 Ten recruits will be early enrollees.